yoannjly/discord.py-self/index.md

 ---

-Here you'll find the documentation, code-snippets, blogs, notes, and everything in between!
+Here you'll find the documentation and some undocumented Discord API stuff!
-Check out the [about](about.html) page to learn more about the project, or read the [docs](docs/)!
+Check out the [about](about.html) page to learn more about the project, or read the about the [differences](changes/)!

 **Self-botting/user-botting is against the Discord ToS.
 This library is a proof of concept and I do not recommend using it.
 Do so at your own risk.**